SpencerLabAQ/spencerlabaq.github.io/content/post/23-03-16-ICSA-best-poster-award/index.md

   focal_point: 'top'
 ---

-Congratulations to Daniele Di Pompeo for winning the Best Poster Award at the 2023 International Conference on Software Architecture for their poster "Multi-Objective Software Architecture Refactoring driven by Quality Attributes".
+Congratulations to Daniele Di Pompeo and Michele Tucci for winning the Best Poster Award at the 2023 International Conference on Software Architecture for their poster "Multi-Objective Software Architecture Refactoring driven by Quality Attributes".

 <!--more-->